nadeemlab/coincidencetest/README.md

 ```
 This example shows that the probability is about 0.09% that four features, each occurring with frequency 3/10, will simultaneously occur in 2 or more members.

-The example `coincidencetest(1, [5, 3, 7], 100)` yields p=0.01047, showing that the probability of *any* sample having all features can be very low, when enough of the features are individually relatively rare.
+The example `coincidencetest(1, [5, 3, 7], 100)` yields p=0.01047, showing that the probability of *any* sample having all features can be very low, provided that enough of the features are individually relatively rare.

 ## Code testing
 The package is tested with